-Finding vegan protein sources especially with no soy is a major issue for those who follow vegetarian and vegan diets as even if you found them they may not provide enough protein.
+Finding vegan protein sources, especially with no soy is a major issue for those who follow vegetarian and vegan diets as even if you find them they may not provide enough protein.

 Many nutritionists believe that a well-planned vegetarian or vegan diet may supply you with all of the nutrients you require.